oscar-system/Oscar.jl/docs/src/Rings/integer.md

 ### Limitations

-Oscar integers have the same limitations as [GMP](https://gmplib.org/) multiprecision integers, namely that they are limited by the available memory on the machine and in any case to signed integers whose absolute value does not exceed ``2^{37}`` bits.
+OSCAR integers have the same limitations as [GMP](https://gmplib.org/) multiprecision integers, namely that they are limited by the available memory on the machine and in any case to signed integers whose absolute value does not exceed ``2^{37}`` bits.